-Man shot, seriously wounded at Anchorage hotel parking lot
+Man shot in Anchorage hotel parking lot dies of injuries

-ANCHORAGE, Alaska (AP) — A suspected drug-related shooting left a man in serious condition.
+ANCHORAGE, Alaska (AP) — A man shot in the parking lot of a hotel in southwest Anchorage has died.

+Anchorage police announced Tuesday they are investigating the case, reported earlier as a drug-related shooting, as a homicide.

-Anchorage police shortly before 4:30 p.m.
+Police shortly before 4:30 p.m.
 Monday took a call of a shooting at the Spenard Holiday Inn Express on Spenard Road just east of Ted Stevens Anchorage International Airport.

-Police say a man in the hotel parking lot was shot in the upper body by another man.
+The victim was shot in the upper body by another man.

 Most Read Nation & World Stories